ProofreaderPro.ai

 Q: Is using an AI humanizer for essays cheating?

 It depends on whose work you are polishing.
 If the ideas, structure, and evidence are yours and you use an AI humanizer for students to restore your own voice, that is editing, and disclosing your AI use keeps you clear.
-If you are hiding that a model did the actual thinking, no rewrite makes that honest.
+If you are hiding that a model did the actual thinking, no rewrite makes that legitimate.

 Q: How do I make my essay sound like me?